Kyoto Animation: History

 Kyoto Animation was co-founded in 1981 by married couple Yoko and Hideaki Hatta; it became a limited company in 1985 and a corporation in 1999.
-Yoko Hatta, who serves as the company's vice president, had worked as a painter at Mushi Production until she moved to Kyoto after marrying her husband, who serves as president.
+Yoko Hatta, who serves as the company's vice president, had worked as a painter at Mushi Production until she moved to Kyoto after marrying her husband, who served as president.
 The company's logo originates from the kanji kyō (京), the first character of Kyoto (京都).

 Since 2009, Kyoto Animation has hosted the annual Kyoto Animation Awards in three categories: original novels, manga, and scenarios.
 Some winning submissions are published under the company's KA Esuma Bunko imprint, and have a chance of being later adapted as anime.
 Love, Chunibyo & Other Delusions, Free!, Beyond the Boundary and Myriad Colors Phantom World were based on novels that received an honorable mention in this competition.
 In 2014, the novel Violet Evergarden became the first and only work so far to win a grand prize in any of the three categories.

-Kyoto Animation has become recognized for its high production values and "sensitivity to the wonders and quandaries of ordinary life".
 Unlike most animation studios, the company's employees are salaried rather than freelance workers, and are trained in-house.
 These practices have been cited as encouraging employees to focus on frame quality rather than production quotas.
 The company has received praise for the positive treatment of its staff, and was honored by Women in Animation with its Diversity Award in 2020 for its efforts in creating a gender-balanced workforce and encouraging women to enter the industry.

 In April 2020, the company announced that it would put its work on hiatus for one month due to the COVID-19 pandemic, later extending the period to the end of May.

+In March 2026, Kyoto Animation publicly announced the death of its president Hideaki Hatta in February; he is succeeded as president and CEO by Shinichiro Hatta.